Mozambique: Portuguese Mozambique (1498–1960)

 By the early 20th century the Portuguese had shifted the administration of much of Mozambique to large private companies, like the Mozambique Company, the Zambezia Company and the Niassa Company, controlled and financed mostly by British financiers such as Solomon Joel, which established railroad lines to their neighbouring colonies (South Africa and Rhodesia).
 Although slavery had been legally abolished in Mozambique, at the end of the 19th century the chartered companies enacted a forced labour policy and supplied cheap—often forced—African labour to the mines and plantations of the nearby British colonies and South Africa.
 The Zambezia Company, the most profitable chartered company, took over several smaller prazeiro holdings and established military outposts to protect its property.
 The chartered companies built roads and ports to bring their goods to market including a railroad linking present-day Zimbabwe with the Mozambican port of Beira.

 Due to their unsatisfactory performance and the shift, under the corporatist Estado Novo regime of Oliveira Salazar, toward stronger state control of the Portuguese Empire's economy, the companies' concessions were not renewed when they ran out.
 This was what happened in 1942 with the Mozambique Company, which, however, continued to operate in the agricultural and commercial sectors as a corporation, and had already happened in 1929 with the termination of the Niassa Company's concession.
 In 1951, the Portuguese overseas colonies in Africa were rebranded as Overseas Provinces of Portugal.

-The Mueda massacre of 16 June 1960 resulted in the death of Makonde protestors, which provoked the struggle of independence from Portuguese rule of Mozambique.